bbartling/BAC0-GUI/README.md

 }
 ```
 ## Example BACnet RELEASE request with a POST to `localhost:5000/bacnet/release` with JSON in the body:
+* Note: this statement would release analogValue 302 on BACnet priority 11
 ```json
 {
 "address":"12345:2",